Colinsflow/Wheelie_Status_Display/README.md

 ## Usage

-Mount the device securely on your motorcycle.
+Mount the device securely on your bike.
 Power on to start tracking your wheelie performance.
 The display provides immediate feedback during your ride.

 ## Safety Notice